faspeee/registry-reactive/README.md

 ./mvnw quarkus:dev
 ```

+# Quarkus + Testcontainers + Docker

+To work with docker, is only necessary that docker engine is running, by default Testcontainers use docker engine.

 # Quarkus + Testcontainers + Podman Setup on macOS

 This README explains how to run a Quarkus application using Testcontainers while using Podman instead of Docker on macOS.